ut0mt8/k8sqndway/README.md

 ### Configure CNI Networking

 We choose an arbitrary Pod CIDR range for the each worker node.
-For this lab we use static allocation.
+For this lab we use static allocation for each worker node.

 - wrk1 : 10.200.10.0/24
 - wrk2 : 10.200.20.0/24